Azure/azure-sdk-for-java/sdk/search/azure-search/README.md

 ```
 [//]: # ({x-version-update-end})

-## Using the library

-The APIs documented in this section provide access to operations on search data, such as index creation and population, document upload, and queries.
-When calling APIs, keep the following points in mind:

--   All APIs will be issued over HTTPS (on the default port 443).
--   Your search service is uniquely identified by a fully-qualified domain name (for example: `mysearchservice.search.windows.net`).
--   All requests must include an `api-key` that was generated for the Search service you provisioned.
-Having a valid key establishes trust, on a per request basis, between the application sending the request and the service that handles it.
--   Requests can optionally specify an `api-version`.
-The default value matches the version of the current service release: `2019-05-06`.
--   You will need to provide the `cognitive search service url` which is the URL of the Azure Cognitive Search service you provisioned: `https://<yourService>.search.windows.net`.

 ## Key concepts

 Azure Cognitive Search has the concepts of search services and indexes and documents, where a search service contains one or more indexes that provides persistent storage of searchable data, and data is loaded in the form of JSON documents.
-DData can be pushed to an index from an external data source, but if you use an indexer, it's possible to crawl a data source to extract and load data into an index.
+Data can be pushed to an index from an external data source, but if you use an indexer, it's possible to crawl a data source to extract and load data into an index.

 There are several types of operations that can be executed against the service: